-She could refinance right away, but then she would have to pay huge cash flow per month, which could hurt her in qualifying for a practice if she wanted to buy or start her own.
+She could refinance right away, but then she would have to pay huge cash flow per month.
+This could hurt her in qualifying for a private practice loan if she wanted to buy or start her own.
 Endodontist student debt makes it harder for dentists to build wealth.

 In this situation, I’d suggest that Jill gets certified immediately after residency on her resident income.
 Her REPAYE payment would be $307 per month.

 Normally, her interest would accrue at $28,000 per year (assuming a 7% interest rate on her debt).
-With the REPAYE subsidy, she would have interest accrual of only $15,840.
+With the REPAYE subsidy, she would have an interest accrual of only $15,840.
 That’s a difference of over $12,000 in year 1.
-That’s an effective interest rate of 3.96%, which is lower than everything but a 5 or 7-year student loan refinance.
+That’s an effective interest rate of 3.96%, which is lower than everything but a five- or seven-year student loan refinance.

-Jill could stay on this REPAYE plan and make extra payments to try and get below 350k in her first year.
-At that point, the loan servicer would find out about her higher income from her tax return, and she could refinance to a private lender.
+Jill could stay on this REPAYE plan and make extra payments to try and get below $350,000 in her first year.
+At that point, the loan servicer would find out about her higher income from her tax return.
+Therefore, she could refinance to a private lender.

-She has been paying on the PAYE program for 2 years but hasn’t thought about her loans much until she decided to start a family with her partner, who’s a high school teacher earning $60,000.
+She has been paying on the PAYE program for two years, but she hasn’t thought about her loans much.
+However, she’s decided to start a family with her partner, who’s a high school teacher earning $60,000.

 This is a classic case showing the complexity of student loan repayment rules because California is a community property state.
 If Carmen got married, she could file taxes separately and equalize their incomes on the federal tax return.

-Carmen could pay over $4,000 per month and try to get out of debt in 10 years, or she could get married and take legal advantage of the student loans rules.
-We didn’t even discuss how she could open up special retirement accounts, take deductions on her Adjusted Gross Income, and the other countless tips you could apply to increase the value of endodontist student loan forgiveness.
+Carmen could pay over $4,000 per month and try to get out of debt in 10 years.
+Alternatively, she could get married and take legal advantage of the student loans rules.
+We didn’t even discuss how she could open up special retirement accounts, take deductions on her adjusted gross income, and the other countless tips you could apply to increase the value of endodontist student loan forgiveness.

-Even though it will take a lot longer to deal with student debt than it takes for you to do a root canal, the pain needn’t be that high.
+It will take a lot longer to deal with student debt than it takes for you to do a root canal.
+But the pain needn’t be that high.

 The right plan depends on a combination of factors, such as how much money you plan to earn, what you want for your career, your state of residence, and your attitude towards debt.

-You can figure out what path to use with our tools and resources or hire us to make a custom student loan repayment plan for you.
+You can figure out what path to use with our tools and resources.
+You can also hire us for a custom student loan repayment plan.

 Either way, don’t be like the patient who ignores their problem until it’s so serious that it takes huge amounts of effort to fix.
-Get a plan sooner rather than later so you can rule your future and not your debt from your endo and dental school training.
+Get a plan sooner rather than later.
+That way you can rule your future, rather than letting your endodontist debt rule you.

 What state will you practice in?
 Has this changes at all after reading this article?